MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 ## How Report Theme colors stick to your reports
 When you publish your report to the **Power BI service**, your Report Theme colors stay with it.

 In addition, the **Data colors** section of the **Format** panel reflect your Report Theme.
-For example, after applying the multitude of green and brown colors from the **St. Patrick's Day** theme, when we select a visual and go to **Format > Data colors**, we see the following.
+For example, after we apply the multitude of green and brown colors from the **St. Patrick's Day** theme, we select a visual.
+Then we go to **Format > Data colors** and see the following.

 ![Visualizations](media/desktop-report-themes/report-themes_8.png)

 See all that green?
 That's because those colors were part of the **Report Theme** we imported and applied.

 ### Situations when Report Theme colors won't stick to your reports
-If you apply a custom color set (or individual color) to a particular data point in a visual, applying a Report Theme will *not* override that customized data point color.
+Let's say you apply a custom color set (or individual color) to a particular data point in a visual.
+When you apply a Report Theme, it will *not* override that customized data point color.

-In addition, if you've manually set the color of a data point color by using the Theme colors section of the color palette, that color (or colors) will *not* be updated when you apply a new Report Theme.
+In addition, let's say you've manually set the color of a data point color by using the Theme colors section of the color palette.
+That color (or colors) will *not* be updated when you apply a new Report Theme.
 To get your default colors back (so they'll update when you apply a new Report Theme), select **Revert to default** in the **Theme colors** palette.

 ![Revert to default](media/desktop-report-themes/report-themes_9.png)

 Also, many **Custom Visuals** will not apply Report Themes.

 ## Report Theme files you can use right now
 Want to get started with **Report Themes**?
 Great!
-Here are a few ready-made Report Theme JSON files that you can download and import into your **Power BI Desktop** report, along with an image of that Report Theme applied to the report that's used in this article.
+Here are a few ready-made Report Theme JSON files that you can download and import into your **Power BI Desktop** report.
+We've also included an image of the Report Theme that's applied to the report in this article.

 * The [theme](https://go.microsoft.com/fwlink/?linkid=843924) used in the [blog post](https://powerbi.microsoft.com/blog/power-bi-desktop-march-feature-summary/) that announced the first release of **Report Themes**, called [*waveform.json*](https://go.microsoft.com/fwlink/?linkid=843924).